$0 members /

 - Delineate and apply at least two of the seven basic elements of instructional design when designing courses.

-- Cite one example each of learning objectives that demonstrate ability, value, awareness and motivation.
+- Cite an example of learning objectives that demonstrate ability, value, awareness and motivation.

 - Describe the role of assessments in meaningful learning.